epccs/Gravimetric/Hardware/README.md

             WIP:
             Todo: Design, Layout (#=done), BOM, Review*, Order Boards, Assembly, Testing, Evaluation.
-            *during review the Design may change without changing the revision. long term goal is to switch to the new AVR DA's after devl and testing serial and I2C lib's for the DA's start this update change m324pb to AVR128DA48
-            change m328pb to AVR128DA32
+            *during review the Design may change without changing the revision. long term goal is to switch to the new AVR DB's after development and testing of serial and I2C lib's for the DA's then start this update (DA's and DB's have same serial and I2C) change m324pb to AVR128DB48 (DB has pins to drive HF crystal) smoked manager with an extern pwr RPUusb (same problem will happen with extern pwr R-Pi) change m328pb to AVR128DB32 (has dual power domains use primary for app and secondary for R-Pi)

         ^2  Done: Design, Layout (#=done), BOM,
             WIP: Review*,